ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 However, as we move towards a more cloud-native solution, we will be using ECS in conjunction with Fargate to manage the orchestration and deployment of the application through Docker containers instead, rather than using bare EC2 instances to host the application.

+#### ECR

+ECR is a scalable private container registry (something like GitHub for Docker images!) that allows you to store, manage, and deploy Docker container images.

+ECR has integrations with ECS that allows you to easily push and pull Docker images from the registry to the ECS, and trigger upstream changes to ECS services when a new image is pushed to the registry.

+This allows you to create complex Continuous Deployment pipelines that automatically deploy new versions of the application to production when a new image is ready.

 #### ECS